Speed and trash talk: Inside the 'new chess culture' and its online revival

 Finegold climbed the ranks to become one of the top U.S. players from the 1990s through the 2010s.
 He became a grandmaster, the highest title given by the World Chess Federation, in 2010.

 During that time, chess began to move online.
-The internet provided a way for people to play from the comfort of their home against people around the world.
+The internet provided a way for people to play from the comfort of their homes against people around the world.
 The first internet chess server was set up in 1992, eventually becoming the Internet Chess Club, which is still in operation.
-Since then, numerous chess websites have sprung up including Chess.com, Lichess and Chess24.
+Since then, numerous chess websites have sprung up, including Chess.com, Lichess and Chess24.

 The vast majority of chess is now played online, Finegold said.